hendriknielaender/double-trouble/data/blog/product_engineers.md

 ## Thought Experiment: Why are we called Software Engineers, not Product Engineers?

-> Product Ownership vs Coding Monkey
+Software engineers play a crucial role in the development of modern technology and digital products.
+But what if they were called "Product Engineers" instead?
+This thought experiment ponders the question of why the software development industry has chosen to label its professionals as "Software Engineers," and what implications this has on their role in the development process.

+One key issue that arises is the distinction between "product ownership" and being a "coding monkey."
+As the role of software engineers continues to evolve, it's important that they have a clear understanding of the product they're working on and how it fits into the larger picture of the company.
-> The more engineers know about the product, the better decisions they will make for the company.
+The more knowledge engineers have about the product, the better decisions they will make, leading to better results for the company.

-> Shots @PMs: Engineers anyway plan their own sprints
+Some may argue that product management is the responsibility of product managers (PMs), but in reality, engineers often plan their own sprints and have a significant impact on the product roadmap.
+This highlights the importance of engineers becoming more involved in the product development process and taking on a more "product-focused" mindset.

-> Onboarded Software engineers need to turn into product engineers.
+In conclusion, it's important for onboarded software engineers to turn into product engineers.
+This shift in mindset can lead to better results for the company and a more fulfilling career for the engineer.
+By having a clear understanding of the product they're developing and how it fits into the larger picture, software engineers can make more informed decisions and drive the development process forward in a more effective and impactful way.

 ## Time To Market: Unit test, Integration Test, Market Test?